sayakoftheleaf/Catalogue_Operations/README.md

-# Excel_mapper
+# Catalogue_Operations

-Converts an excel file into another excel file given a config
+**Sheet Mapper** - Maps an .xlsx document into another .xlsx document given a .toml config file **Config Generator** - Generates the outline of a config that can then be modified to be used in the Sheet Mapper **Sheet Merger** - Merges multiple sheets into one sheet.
+Can operate across mulitple .xlsx files and all .xlsx files on a subdirectory.

+**NOTE:** .xls format is not supported currently

 ## Setup Instructions